-Distributed simulation has been applied in a large number of fields, comprising both discrete and continuous simulation, such as formation of stars and galaxies, design of global logistics systems, analysis and optimization of combustion in engines and furnaces, diagnosis in human organs, analysis of seismic responses on nuclear power plants, subsurface hydrology, or epidemiology.
-Research has been done on the topic of comparing conventional and distributed simulation for a given application in order to determine the conditions that allow one of these approaches to perform better than the others.
-See, for example, the work of Mustafee et al.
+Distributed simulation has been applied in a large number of fields, comprising both discrete and continuous simulation, such as formation of stars and galaxies, design of global logistics systems, analysis and optimization of combustion in engines and furnaces, diagnosis in human organs, analysis of seismic responses on nuclear power

 Diverse successful approaches for distributed simulation have been developed, such as parallel DES simulation or grid-enabled DES simulation.
 These methodologies require synchronization techniques that can be conservative or optimistic, according to their policy regarding the local causality constraint.
-For example, Tang et al. propose an optimistic parallel DES simulation approach including reverse computation techniques for recovering a previous state.
-Another optimistic parallel DES simulation is described by Vitali et al., that improves the use of memory caching architectures for ensuring correctness, communications, and event scheduling.
-A brief introduction on parallel and distributed simulation of a DES can be found in Ferscha.
+For example, Tang et al.7 propose an optimistic parallel DES simulation approach including reverse computation techniques for recovering a previous state.
+Another optimistic parallel DES simulation is described by Vitali et al.,8 that improves the use of memory caching architectures for ensuring correctness, communications, and event scheduling.
+A brief introduction on parallel and distributed simulation of a DES can be found in Ferscha.9

 A computational grid can be seen as an ensemble of distributed and heterogeneous resources, which present enormous potential for running large-scale applications.
 By accessing grid computing using the appropriate middleware framework, complex simulations can experience a reduction in runtime.
 Given a certain application, to be efficiently distributed on an existing computing infrastructure, a grid framework of this kind is required.
-For example, Andjelković et al. describe the parallelization of the simulation of electronic circuits and systems, as well as the development of a grid interface.
+For example, Andjelković et al. Laccibe the parallelization of the simulation of electronic circuits and systems, as well as the development of a grid interface.
 Furthermore, Evans et al. has developed a platform that enables programming parallel and distributed DES simulations, either by parallelizing multiple executions of a given simulation or by the implementation of a distributed DES.

 The complexity of scheduling and resource management in grid computing environments has led to the development of simulation tools for assessing the efficiency of different policies.
-Other approaches profit from the capability of distributed systems for storing the data generated by a large series of complex simulations.
-Web-based distributed simulation has also received attention from the researchers.
-Wainer et al. report the use of a distributed simulation engine, which provides transparent sharing of computer power, DES specification (DEVS)-based models, data, and experiments in heterogeneous resources on a global scale.
+13 Other approaches profit from the capability of distributed systems for storing the data generated by a large series of complex simulations.
+14 Web-based distributed simulation has also received attention from the researchers.
+Wainer et al. 15 report the use of a distributed simulation engine, which provides transparent sharing of computer power, DES specification (DEVS)-based models, data, and experiments in heterogeneous resources on a global scale.

 A particular problem, which has received much attention from the research community, is the simulation of large and complex systems.
-For example, Timm and Pawlaszczyk address the grid-based simulation of largescale systems of autonomous decision-makers in the field of global logistics networks.
-Two problems in the distributed simulation of large-scale and detailed models, related to communication overhead and load-balancing, are considered by D'Angelo et al. in which the simulation runtime is eventually reduced.
-A synchronous conservative algorithm for distributed simulation is used by Martin for optimizing the performance of detailed simulations of large mobile ad hoc networks.
-Packet-level simulations of large-scale computer networks performed on a variety of platforms and a large number of processors are reported by Fujimoto et al. Theodoropoulos et al. explores the challenges of large-scale and complex simulations profiting from the distributed resources over the Internet, managed by grid technologies, as well as explores collaborative model development.
+For example, Timm and Pawlaszczyk16 address the grid-based simulation of large-scale systems of autonomous decision-makers in the field of global logistics networks.
+Two problems in the distributed simulation of large-scale and detailed models, related to communication overhead and load-balancing, are considered by D'Angelo et al.17 in which the simulation runtime is eventually reduced.
+A synchronous conservative algorithm for distributed simulation is used by Martin18 for optimizing the performance of detailed simulations of large mobile ad hoc networks.
+Packet-level simulations of large-scale computer networks performed on a variety of platforms and a large number of processors are reported by Fujimoto et al.19 Theodoropoulos et al.20 explores the challenges of large-scale and complex simulations profiting from the distributed resources over the Internet, managed by grid technologies, as well as explores collaborative model development.

-A promising simulation methodology, which profits from a close relationship between the simulation system and the physical modeled system, for applications such as operational decision-making, is symbiotic simulation.
+A promising simulation methodology, which profits from a close relationship between the simulation system and the physical modeled system, for applications such as operational decision-making, is symbiotic simulation.21